 These are just some of the ways that the IDEA Center can help all of us to think critically about our roles as professionals who teach, conduct research, who write for publication, and who are active in our community.
 Come on in and enjoy some coffee, and see how we can help each other to succeed in educating our students and in our careers.
 Some of these groups are offered every semester, others we will try and see if there is interest.
-Please check the registration link below to see what's offered in any given term.

 Do you have a pre-tenure review coming up?
 A peer review for promotion or tenure in your future?
 Would you like to have a “practice run” just to gain confidence?
 Would you like someone to visit your class to lead a focus group with students and provide you feedback about your teaching and how the students perceive the class is going?
-One of our Fellows can collaborate with you about what kinds of feedback you would like to receive and then do a classroom visit.
+One of our Scholars can collaborate with you about what kinds of feedback you would like to receive and then do a classroom visit.
 The Fellow would follow up with you at the IDEA Center, where you both can talk about how the class went, and come up with strategies to use during the formal visit.

 Have you been asked to teach a supersection for the first time and are concerned about how to take your teaching “big”?
 Or what new kinds of classroom management issues might emerge in a big class?